tainacan/tainacan/docs/creating-metadata-type.md

 The "methods" here simply delegate the blur and input events to the default parent component, which is responsible for passing this values to the Item's form. **Attention: all metadatum component must emit an input value, passing the updated value that they received from the props**.

-In the example above, a custom component from [Buefy](https://buefy.github.io/), `b-input` is used.
+In the above example, a custom component from [Buefy](https://buefy.github.io/), `b-input` is used.
 You can use any javascript available from your plugin here, or just try out theirs, as it's already loaded on Tainacan's plugin.
 The styling also come from this library, inheriting [Bulma](http://bulma.io/), and it's recommended the use of their classes as most are overrided by Tainacan stylesheets.